-- 1. We welcome our duties under the Equality Act 2010 to eliminate discrimination, advance equality of opportunity and foster good relations in relation to disability, ethnicity, sex (gender), religion/belief, sexual orientation, gender identity (and as relevant, pregnancy/maternity, and in relation to employment; age and marriage/civil partnership). - 2.
-We recognise and act on all opportunities to promote community cohesion. - 3.
+- 1. We welcome our duties under the Equality Act 2010 (the Act) to eliminate discrimination, advance equality of opportunity and foster good relations with regard to disability, ethnicity, gender identity, sexual orientation, religion/belief, and age (and as relevant, pregnancy, maternity and paternity rights, and in relation to employment; marriage and/or civil partnership) These are referred to as 'protected characteristics . - 2.
+We understand that our legal obligations under the Act require us, in the exercise of our functions to have due regard to the need to: - o eliminate discrimination, harassment and victimisation and other conduct prohibited by the Act - advance equality of opportunity between people who share a protected characteristic and those who do not - o foster good relations between people who share a protected characteristic and those who do not - 3.
+In accordance with the Act, we understand our responsibilities to: - draw up and publish equality objectives every four years - annually publish information demonstrating how we are meeting the aims of the general public sector equality duty - o draw up and publish an accessibility plan and review this every 3 years - 4.
+We recognise and act on all opportunities to promote community cohesion. - 5.
 We recognise that these duties and intentions reflect international human rights standards as expressed in the UN Convention on the Rights of the Child, the UN Convention on the Rights of People with Disabilities, and the Human Rights Act 1998.